hupe13/extensions-leaflet-map-github/README.md

 ## Changelog

-### 4.14 / 260307
+### 4.2 / 26040x

-* layerswitch: new option visible - a list of mapids of Overlay Layers that should be displayed from the start
+* Tested up to WordPress 7.0
+* PHPStan checks - a few issues have been fixed
+* Fixed XSS Vulnerability

 ### Previous